ICC Prosecutor Khan visits Ukraine, holds virtual meeting with President Zelenskiy | Law-Order

 ICC Prosecutor Khan visits Ukraine, holds virtual meeting with President Zelenskiy

+The ICC has started a formal investigation into possible war crimes and crimes against humanity in Ukraine after Russia invaded its smaller neighbour on Feb.
+24. Neither Russia nor Ukraine are members of the ICC and Moscow does not recognise the tribunal, which opened in The Hague in 2002.
+But Ukraine has given its approval to examine alleged atrocities on its territory dating back to Russia's annexation of the Crimea in 2014.

+Thousands of people have been killed and several million displaced in the past three weeks during what Moscow calls its "special military operation" in Ukraine.
+Russia denies targetting civilians during its invasion of Ukraine and says its goal is to disarm "nationalists and neo-Nazis" there, claims Kyiv and the West say are baseless.

-"I was pleased to hold important exchanges w/ the President while in country," Khan said on Twitter.
+"I was pleased to hold important exchanges with the president while in the country," Khan said on social media.
+"We agreed all efforts are needed to ensure international humanitarian law is respected and to protect the civilian population."

+Khan was scheduled to hold a news conference from Poland later on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)